 Class Size: No more than ten (10) per cohort

 About the Program

 The demand for primary care services in the State of Texas is expected to increase over the next decade and research suggests that nurse practitioners (NPs) are competent professionals who can deliver primary care services, particularly in underserved areas.
-This innovative program is aimed to produce quality graduates that will meet the needs of our diverse communities.
-Associate degree prepared RNs who are looking to obtain their Family Nurse Practitioner MSN degree are invited to apply to this unique opportunity which is one of only a handful of programs offered in the country.
+This innovative program is aimed to produce quality graduates who will meet the needs of our diverse communities.
+Associate degree-prepared RNs who are looking to obtain their Family Nurse Practitioner MSN degree are invited to apply to this unique opportunity which is one of only a handful of programs offered in the country.
 An associate degree RN can complete their RN-FNP program in 54 credits over six (6) to seven (7) semesters attending as a full-time student.

 |N5594W||Synthesis for RNs||4|

 |N5593B||Community Health Project for RNs-Clinical||2|

 |N6104W||Nursing Informatics: Introduction to Concepts and Health Information Technologies||2|